 - Verbal discipline - Admonition, correction, warnings, and rebukes.
 Students will be lovingly reproved for their actions, guided to biblical texts that clearly identify their sinful actions, and encouraged to repent, seek forgiveness, and align their hearts, minds, and actions with Christ-like virtue. - Denial of privileges - Misbehavior or conduct violations may result in students losing recess, lunch with others, Spirit Day, athletic team or fine arts participation, or other school privileges. - Removal from class - Students may be removed from the classroom (e.g., placed in the hall) for conduct violations or behavioral issues.
-This is often done for disruptive or inattentive students who distract others from learning or work. - Restitution - This is used in cases of theft or destruction of property. - Detention - This consists of students being held after school, or being required to come to school on Saturday, in order to submit to some pre-assigned disciplinary punishment. - Suspension - This is done in cases in which the student has engaged in serious disciplinary misconduct or is showing himself to be persistent regarding his or her refusal to comply with school disciplinary standards and has not responded positively to other forms of discipline.
+This is often done for disruptive or inattentive students who distract others from learning or work. - Restitution - This is used in cases of theft or destruction of property. - Suspension - This is done in cases in which the student has engaged in serious disciplinary misconduct or is showing himself to be persistent regarding his or her refusal to comply with school disciplinary standards and has not responded positively to other forms of discipline.
 It also will be done in cases in which the student is having a decidedly negative influence on other students.
-Students may receive a full off-campus suspension, where they are prohibited from entering on to campus for any purpose for fixed period of time and may not submit any assignments for credit in their courses nor sit for any examinations during that time (and will not be permitted to take a make-up test); or an on-campus suspension, where the student is isolated from the student population under the direct supervision of the Dean of Students and assigned tasks to complete during the school day.
-In on-campus suspensions, students are expected to complete all assigned homework during the period of their suspension, make-up any missed in-class assignments or tests, and keep up with their reading and studies.
+Students may receive a full off-campus suspension, where they are prohibited from entering on to campus for any purpose for fixed period of time and may not submit any assignments for credit in their courses nor sit for any examinations during that time (and will not be permitted to take a make-up test); or an on-campus suspension, where the student is isolated from the student population under the direct supervision of the Primary School Principal and/or Dean of Students and assigned tasks to complete during the school day.
+In on-campus suspensions, students are expected to complete all assigned homework during the period of their suspension, make-up any missed in-class assignments or tests, and keep up with their reading and studies. - Expulsion - Expulsion is imposed by the Head of School upon the recommendation of the Dean of Students in the case of severe and/or repeated incidents of student misconduct, or by the Academic Standards Committee in the case of incidents of academic dishonesty.
+See below for additional details regarding Expulsion.

-- Expulsion - Expulsion is imposed by the Head of School upon the recommendation of the Dean of Students in the case of severe and/or repeated incidents of student misconduct, or by the Academic Standards Committee in the case of incidents of academic dishonesty.
-See below for additional details regarding Expulsion. - Probation - Probation may be invoked when a student has serious academic, attitude, or behavior problems, to give the student an opportunity to correct his/her problem.
+- Probation - Probation may be invoked when a student has serious academic, attitude, or behavior problems, to give the student an opportunity to correct his/her problem.
 It is instituted only after consultation and counseling with the student and parents and lasts for up to nine weeks.
 If there is not improvement to a satisfactory level, the student will be dismissed or asked to withdraw from the school.
 Student activities may be limited during the probation period, and the student may be asked to relinquish all positions of trust and responsibility for the remainder of the year. - Reenrollment Review - Where a student has demonstrated an ongoing proclivity to engage in misconduct such that his or her future membership in the school community may imperil a positive school environment or does not further the common good of the school community in the judgment of the school administration, the student may be placed on reenrollment review.
 Certain specific benchmarks for improvement over the remainder of the school year will be provided to the student and his or her family.